spanner/radiant-forum-extension/README.md

 # Forum

-This is a simple but clean forum implementation that plugs into radiant.
+This is a simple but comprehensive forum implementation that plugs into radiant.
 It's fairly well-featured, including

 * page comments
 * rss feeds at several levels